transifex/transifex-javascript/packages/dom/README.md

   "Click to go to the <a href="/features">features</a> page"
 ```

->Tip: To treat ALL URLs as translatable content within a page, add the `tx-content="translate_urls"` to the opening `BODY` tag.
+>Tip: To treat ALL URLs as translatable content within a page, add the `ws-content="translate_urls"` to the opening `BODY` tag.

 # How to define custom variables